MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed a known issue where [every time the power goes to 18 percent, the device suddenly shuts down automatically](hololens-troubleshooting.md#every-time-the-power-goes-to-18-percent-the-device-suddenly-shuts-down-automatically).
 - Micro QR codes which were oriented at 45/135deg were not detected often enough or not detected at all.
 This issue is addressed and now they are detected reliably.
-- Cleans up HoloLens release identifiers in Settings pages.
+- Removed the HoloLens release identifier "Version" in Settings pages that as it wasn't uniquely descriptive enough identity the OS version your device is running.
+To verify your build, you can look at your Build Number in **Settings** -> **System** -> **About** screen to confirm.

 ## Windows Holographic, version 20H2 - November 2021 Update